SpiessSolution/Attachment_PupilDilation/README.md

 [ORCID](https://orcid.org/0000-0001-6897-2963)

 # Introduction

 The repository contains the source code for

 1. Processing the raw eye tracker data, stimulus trigger data, and stimuli
 2. Analysing the group-level data

+More information about each script does can be found inside the script.

 ## Processing raw eye tracker data